thebitmonk/send_post_api/docs/ClusterApi.md

-Get item from cache of every node in cluster
+Get item from cache of every node in cluster <br>

 ### Example
 ```javascript